Bound States in the Continuum Realized in the One-Dimensional Two-Particle Hubbard Model with an Impurity

-In conclusion, we have demonstrated the existence of a bound state in the continuum in a system of two interacting particles in an impurity potential.
-This discovery is actually a by-product of an investigation of the following well-motivated problem: for what value of $U>0$ will the (attractive) impurity potential no longer be able to bind the two bosons?
+In conclusion, we have demonstrated the existence of a bound state in the continuum in a system of two interacting particles in an impurity potential \cite{otherb}.
+This discovery is actually a by-product of an investigation of the following well-motivated problem: For what value of $U>0$ will the (attractive) impurity potential no longer be able to bind the two bosons?
 It turns out that in this simple yet nontrivial problem a BIC appears, which is probably the simplest nontrival BIC as far as the wave function and eigenvalue are concerned.
 Moreover, it should be stressed that, unlike most BICs studied before which are generally one-body BICs, here we have a two-body BIC.
-It would be interesting to consider also three-particle or many-particle cases to see whether ``partial integrability'' persists and many-body BICs of simple form are possible.
-Finally, we would like to point out that in this system there exist other bound states (e.g. the ground state).
-However, they are all of even parity (diffractive) and located outside the continuum.
+In the future, it would be interesting to consider also three-particle or many-particle cases to see whether ``partial integrability'' persists and many-body BICs of simple form are possible.
+Another direction worth pursuing is the influence of the BIC on the dynamics, e.g. the scattering properties, of the system \cite{fano}.
+Finally, it would be worthwhile to realize the BIC in some system experimentally.
+A promising candidate is guiding photonic structures \cite{marinica,plotnik,review,anderson,cold}.
+Note that the model (\ref{h}) can also be interpreted as a single particle hopping on a two-dimensional lattice, with potentials along three directions.
+Therefore, it can be simulated using a two-dimensional array of optical waveguides \cite{review, anderson}, where the hopping is realized by the evanescent coupling between neighboring waveguides, and by engineering the refractive index or geometry of the waveguides, the potentials can be realized.
+If the input of each waveguide is initialized according the wave function of the BIC in Eqs.~(\ref{wave1}) and (\ref{wave2}), the pattern would propagate invariantly, and thus prove the state as a BIC.
+Here, it should be mentioned that, since in this setting it is the propagation length that plays the role of time, it is the propagation constant that should be interpreted as the eigenenergy \cite{plotnik,review}.

-We are grateful to Jiangping Hu for his interest in this problem and stimulating discussions, M. Sekania and D. Vollhardt for their helpful comments.
+We are grateful to Jiangping Hu for his interest in this problem and stimulating discussions, Michael Sekania, and Dieter Vollhardt for their helpful comments.
 This work was supported in part by the Deutsche Forschungsgemeinschaft through TRR 80.